kkohbrok/draft-kohbrok-mimi-moh/draft-kohbrok-mimi-transport.md

 # IANA Considerations

 IANA has created the following registries:
-* Event Types
+* Transaction Types

-## Event Types
+## Transaction Types

-An event type denotes the nature of a given payload in the context of the MIMI protocol.
-The event type is a string that is composed of substrings separated by dots.
+An transaction type denotes the nature of a given payload in the context of the MIMI protocol.
+The transaction type is a string that is composed of substrings separated by dots.

-The first substring is "mimi", followed by the document that defines the corresponding event payload, which in turn is followed by the name of the event.
-The MIMI event specified in the MIMI DS document that signals the addition of a client would for example be denoted by the string
+The first substring is "mimi", followed by the document that defines the corresponding transaction payload, which in turn is followed by the name of the transaction.
+The MIMI transaction specified in the MIMI DS document that signals the addition of a client would for example be denoted by the string
 ~~~
 "mimi.delivery-service.add"
 ~~~